badpuppet0/multi-tool-v1/README.md

+# NEWS
+🚧 WARNING THE NEWEST MODELS HAVE BROKEN THEY ARE BEING FIXED AS WE SPEAK BUT THEY MAY TAKE A MINUTE AND SOME OF THE MODELS BEFORE DO STILL WORK BUT ARNT AS GOOD AND WONT HAVE ALL FEATURES 🚧

 # Multi-Tool Repository

 Welcome to the Multi-Tool Repository!
 This project offers a versatile suite of tools that can be easily customized to suit your needs.

-WARNING THE NEWEST MODELS HAVE BROKEN THEY ARE BEING FIXED AS WE SPEAK BUT THEY MAY TAKE A MINUTE AND SOME OF THE MODELS BEFORE DO STILL WORK BUT ARNT AS GOOD AND WONT HAVE ALL FEATURES

 ## Features